 As you get closer to the pier, the waves are gentler, making it an ideal spot for intermediate surfers.
 In the summer, the water is a little too calm for surfing, so visitors prefer to swim and dip their toes in the sand.

-To get to the beach, drive along the road near the river and park close to the Black Pot Beach pear.
-Hanalei Beach Park & Bay is situated towards the end of the road, where you’ll find a parking lot.
+To get to the beach, drive along the road near the river and park close to the Black Pot Beach Pier.
+Hanalei Beach Park and Bay is situated towards the end of the road, where you’ll find a parking lot.

-There’s also an alternative side street parking in case the first ones are full.
+There’s also alternative side street parking in case the first ones are full.
 The beach also has showers, restrooms, and picnic areas.
-Be sure to stop into Hanalei town, too… you will find a plethora of cool shops and small eateries.
+Be sure to stop into Hanalei town, too.
+You will find a plethora of cool shops and small eateries.

-Anini Beach is one of the most protected beaches on Kauai’s shore with a long sand and reef stretch.
+Anini Beach is one of the most protected beaches on Kauai’s coast, with a long sand and reef stretch.
 The beach covers two miles of sand, making it a great location for beachcombing.

 Other popular water activities include swimming, scuba diving, windsurfing, and snorkeling.
-In fact, Anini Beach has such calm waters that it is the perfect spot for people with families, especially those with younger children.
+Anini Beach has such calm waters that it is the perfect spot for people with families, especially those with younger children.